-On June 2, Canadian five-piece Obey The Brave will release their third full-length Mad Season.
+Canadian five-piece Obey The Brave's third full-length Mad Season is available now.
 With its raw passion and furious determination, the album affirms Obey The Brave as a major heavyweight in the metalcore genre.

 The follow-up to 2014’s Salvation, Mad Season came to life during an especially tumultuous period for Obey The Brave (vocalist Alex Erian, guitarists John Campbell and Terrence McAuley, bassist Cory Wilson, and drummer Stevie Morotti).
 But after a lineup change and a series of false starts in the studio, the band emerged with their most ambitious yet viscerally potent album so far.